 This practise voting tool is designed to help you cast a formal Senate vote in the 2016 federal election.
 The tool depicts a sample ballot paper only.
 The number and name of parties and Senate candidates for the federal election will be declared by the AEC during the election period at a public declaration of nominations.

-You can vote above the line by numbering at least 6 boxes consecutively in the order of your choice (with number 1 as your first choice).
+Number at least 6 boxes for parties or groups in the order of your choice (with number 1 as your first choice).

-You can vote below the line by numbering at least 12 boxes consecutively in the order of your choice (with number 1 as your first choice).
+Number at least 12 boxes for individual candidates in the order of your choice (with number 1 as your first choice).

 You can number as many additional boxes as you choose when voting either above the line (i.e. more than six boxes) or below the line (i.e. more than twelve boxes).